Tracks of Study

 |Applied math/computational science course from approved list||3-4 hours|

 |Professional development coursework||4-8 hours|

 |Total degree credit||32 hours|

-- Minimum of 12 500-level credit hours applied toward the degree, 8 of which must be in ME or TAM.
+- Minimum of 12 500-level credit hours applied toward the degree, 8 of which must be in ME/TAM.

 - Maximum of 4 hours of independent study may be applied toward degree requirements.

 No course used to fulfill any degree requirement may be taken using the “Credit/No Credit” or “Audit” options.
 All degree requirements must be fulfilled with graduate-level standard letter grade courses.

-Master of Engineering students are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
-However, the M.Eng.ME degree is designed to be able to be completed in as little as 2-3 semesters by full-time candidates.
+M.Eng.ME students are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
+However, extension of the full-time program beyond 3 semesters would require justification.